DeBraid/Void/README.md

 ******************************************************

 2. Include all relevant resources
-4. Layout: Review QuickLink format vs. Standard layout.
+4. Layout: go with Standard layout.
 6. Create page for Stock Balloons
 7. French Language Content
 10. IE BUG or palette stretch in diff browsers?